livingmaha/applaude/README.md

-# Applause API: AI-Powered Mobile App Generation Platform
+# Applaude API: AI-Powered Mobile App Generation Platform

-Applause is a revolutionary platform that uses a swarm of specialized AI agents to build native mobile applications from a simple website URL or a text prompt.
-This repository contains the complete codebase for the Applause project, including the Django backend and the React frontend.
+Applaude is a revolutionary platform that uses a swarm of specialized AI agents to build native mobile applications from a simple website URL or a text prompt.
+This repository contains the complete codebase for the Applaude project, including the Django backend and the React frontend.

 ## Tech Stack